DOSYCORPS/social-surface/README.md

 ## Info

-**Scan and Fix all public information you are exposing to people through your Facebook account.
+**Scan and Fix all public information you are exposing to people through your Facebook account**
-Info**

 Review counts and details of public stories and photos you are tagged in or which you have liked on Facebook, to understand what items are exposed on your social surface.
 This basic beta-version extension includes very simple advice to fix these vulnerabilities, with future paid versions maybe including the ability to fix it automatically for you.